surajchoubey/SSS_plus_GF256/README.md

 # Shamir Secret Sharing using GF256

-This is an CLI app which is an implementation of Shamir Sharing Algorithm coupled with GF256 using NodeJS.
+This is a CLI app which is an implementation of Shamir Sharing Algorithm coupled with GF256 using NodeJS.
 The user can make `n` shares for the original secret key for use minimum `k` keys to generate the original secret key.

 ## Setup